isomerpages/moe-regentsec/index.md

             sense of belonging among students from diverse cultural backgrounds.
           link_text: Read more about it here
           link_url: /integration-programme-2026/
+        - title: Education and Career Guidance (ECG) on the Move 2026
+          date: 20 April 2026
+          announcement: From 30 March 2026 to 2 April 2026, several Education and Career
+            Guidance (ECG) booths and panels were set up next to the canteen in the school......
+          link_text: ""
+          link_url: ""
   - infopic:
       title: Singapore Book of Records
       subtitle: Highlights